 - post-tax contributions your spouse makes to your account

-- pre-tax contributions in excess of the pre-tax contributions cap
+- pre-tax contributions in excess of the concessional contributions cap

 - most transfers from overseas funds.

-If you’re aged under 65 years on 1 July of the financial year, you’ll be able to bring forward the next two years of post-tax contributions and make a lump sum contribution of up to $300,000 in one financial year provided that your total balance is less than $1.4 million on 30 June of previous financial year.
-For instance, if you make a $300,000 contribution during the 2020/2021 financial year, you won't be allowed to make any further post-tax contributions until the 2023/2024 financial year.
-The bring forward rule reduces to 2 years for balances between $1.4 and less than $1.5 million and reduces to 1 year for balances between $1.5 and less than $1.6 million.
-Please note the bring-forward rule is proposed to be extended to people aged 65 and 66 when legislated.
+If you’re aged under 75 years on 1 July of the financial year, you’ll be able to bring forward the next two years of post-tax contributions and make a lump sum contribution of up to $330,000 in one financial year provided that your total balance is less than $1.68 million on 30 June of previous financial year.
+For instance, if you make a $330,000 contribution during the 2023/2024 financial year, you won't be allowed to make any further post-tax contributions until the 2026/2027 financial year.
+The bring forward rule reduces to 2 years for balances between $1.68 and $1.79 million and reduces to 1 year for balances between $1.79 and $1.9 million.

 Caps include any contributions made to TelstraSuper and any other super funds you may be contributing to.
 The bring-forward rule is triggered when the post-tax contribution limit is exceeded in a financial year.

 When you can make super contributions

-If you are aged between 67 to 74 (inclusive), you are generally required to satisfy the work test in order to make personal contributions and other non-mandated employer contributions.
+In addition, if you’re aged 67 or over, you’ll need to meet the work test to claim personal (concessional) super contributions.
 To satisfy the work test you must have worked for at least 40 hours within 30 consecutive days in the financial year in which the contribution was made.